Virgin Galactic gets FAA's OK to launch customers to space - WTMJ

 It’s the final hurdle in Virgin Galactic’s yearslong effort to send paying passengers on short space hops.

-The company is working toward three more space test flights, with the next one this summer.
-The original plans called for Branson to be aboard a test flight later this year, with flights for paying customers beginning next year.
+The company is working toward three more space test flights this summer and early fall, before opening the rocketship’s doors to paying customers.
+The original plans called for company engineers to launch next to evaluate equipment, followed by a flight with Branson and then a science mission by Italian Air Force officers.

-Blue Origin’s Jeff Bezos plans to ride his own rocket into space July 20 from Texas.
+In the meantime, Blue Origin’s Jeff Bezos earlier this month announced plans to ride his own rocket into space July 20 from Texas.

-“I appreciate that there is a lot of speculation” over whether Branson will try to beat Bezos into space, company spokeswoman Valerija Cymbal said in an email.
-“But we don’t have any announcements about Virgin Galactic’s future flight plans at this time.”
+Virgin Galactic officials acknowledged the growing chatter over whether Branson will try to beat Bezos into space.

+“Clearly, Sir Richard Branson’s flight date has been subject to speculation for some time.
+At this time we do not have any further details on the upcoming flight dates,” company spokeswoman Aleanna Crane wrote in an email.

-Unlike Blue Origin’s and SpaceX’s capsules launched from the ground by reusable rockets, Virgin Galactic uses a winged spacecraft that launches from the belly of an airplane.
-It’s reached space three times since 2018 with two pilots in the cockpit.
+Unlike Blue Origin’s and SpaceX’s fully automated capsules launched from the ground by reusable rockets, Virgin Galactic uses a winged spacecraft that launches from the belly of an airplane and requires a pair of pilots.
+It’s reached space three times since 2018.
 The second trip carried a third company employee.

 A review of the company’s third flight to space in May — which reached an altitude of 55 miles (89 kilometers) — showed everything went well and paved the way for the necessary FAA permission.